noma-protocol/docs/docs/exchange/borrow.md

   <h3>Roll Loan</h3>

-When the collateral value increases (either because the floor price bumps or because the user adds more collateral), the holder can borrow more funds and extend the loan duration.
+When the collateral value increases (either because the floor price bumps or because the user adds more collateral), a holder can borrow more funds and extend the loan duration.
 The process is as follows:

     1. Choose the new loan duration in the "New Loan" panel